District Director of Information Services

-Regroup works with over 100 customers within the educational, government, corporate, and non-profit sectors.
+Regroup works with hundreds of clients within the educational, government, corporate and non-profit sectors.
 Case studies of selected Regroup partners are below.

 SCCC article on the launch: http://bit.ly/nu7R98

 Southeast Community College is one of the largest community colleges in the state of Nebraska.
 It services over 10,000 students in 3 main campuses.
 They have partnered with Regroup for all their emergency communication needs.
 As a school in a rural areas, many students and staff travel long distances to reach school; Regroup’s dependable messaging allows administrators communicate any school closures within minutes.

 Together, Regroup and SCC launched the emergency notification system across all campuses with a strong marketing campaign encouraging student sign-up.
 The multi-campus implementation was managed out of the Milford campus with multiple training sessions with individual campus leaders and administrators.
 The smooth implementation helped build confidence with administrators, faculty, staff, and students alike.
 We look forward to weathering many more winter seasons together.

 With more than 161,000 members worldwide, ACS needed a more advanced and effective corporate social network and listserv to communicate effectively with allmembers.
 Regroup multi-messaging platform offers a next-generation communication tool, where members can easily start up different groups and clubs; and with a click of a button, members can communicate with each other via emails, text messages, voice, website and forum posting or even social media platforms such as Facebook and Twitter.